Demartek Storage Networking Interface Comparison

 By Dennis Martin, Demartek President

-Because of the number of storage interface types and related technologies that are used for storage devices, we have compiled this summary document providing some basic information for each of the interfaces.
-This document will be updated periodically.
-This document may become larger over time.
+The Demartek Storage Interface Comparison reference page provides information on interfaces used in computer storage devices including Ethernet, Fibre Channel, FCoE, InfiniBand, iSCSI, NVMe, PCI Express, SAS, SATA, Thunderbolt and USB.
+This material includes history and roadmaps, comments on data transfer rates, cabling and connectors and more.
+The goal is to provide IT professionals with a great deal of useful data center infrastructure information in one place.

+We started this reference page in 2010 and update it periodically as we discover new information.
+As you might imagine, this page has grown over time.
 Contact us if you’d like to see additional information in this document.

-The interface types listed here are known as “block” interfaces, meaning that they provide an interface for “block” reads and writes.
+Most of the interface types listed here are known as “block” interfaces, meaning that they provide an interface for “block” reads and writes.
 They simply provide a conduit for blocks of data to be read and written, without regard to file systems, file names or any other knowledge of the data in the blocks.
 The host requesting the block access provides a starting address and number of blocks to read or write.

-We are producing deployment guides for some of the technologies described in this document.
+We have produced deployment guides for some of the technologies described in this document.

 - Demartek Fibre Channel Deployment Guide

-Note: Update: June 2017 — The TIA approved for publication the TIA-942-B data center cabling standard at its June 2017 meeting.
-This standard includes several updates from Revision-A including: